Wologman/Python_Notes/VS Code for Python.md

 I could use .env files for things like Kaggle, W&B or Co-lab API keys, and of course for the PYTHONPATH, to access project-specific libraries already on my computer like QGIS.

+The only reliable way I can see to do this is to

 By default, the Python extension looks for and loads a file named `.env` in the current workspace folder, then applies those definitions.
 The file is identified by the default entry `"python.envFile": "${workspaceFolder}/.env"` in your user settings (see [General Python settings](https://code.visualstudio.com/docs/python/settings-reference#_general-python-settings)).
 You can change the `python.envFile` setting at any time to use a different definitions file.

 I think it is better to put the .env file in the workplace folder and consider it part of the project.
 This is more transparent.
 If switching from Ubuntu to Windows, it may be necessary to have a different .env file (for example to cope with different PYTHONPATH variables) but at least the requirements are then transparent.